 If a member of staff has used restraint, they must inform a member of SMT.
-They will be asked, where appropriate, to fill in the Restraint Incident Form at Annex A. The parents will also be informed of the incident.
+All instances of reasonable use must be recorded using the Restraint Incident Form at Annex A. The parents will also be informed of the incident.